 Material considered by the RPT committee must include, but may not be limited to, the applicant's submissions.
 The committee may consider supplemental material that will aid in their decision.
-If material not submitted by the applicant is considered, the applicant must be notified of this material.
-As part of their deliberations, the RPT committee may meet with the applicant when such a meeting aids in the committee's decision process.
+If there is no department/school, college guidelines may be used.
+Material that is inconsistent with the department/school or college guidelines may not be considered.
+If material not submitted by the applicant is considered, the applicant must be notified immediately of this material in writing.
+Any supplemental material considered by the RPT committee becomes a part of the dossier going forward and should be clearly marked as supplemental material added by the committee.
+The letter from the committee to the department chair/school director should also note and comment on the supplemental material.
+As part of its deliberations, the RPT committee may meet with the applicant when such a meeting aids in the committee's decision process.

 If an RPT committee requires clarification on any procedural matter, the committee should make this request to the respective department chair or school director.
-Committees should not ordinarily make requests to the dean, provost, university counsel, human resources, or any other university official or department.
+Committees should not ordinarily make requests to the dean, provost, University Counsel, Human Resources, or any other University official or department.

 3.2.6.
-DEPARTMENT/SCHOOL COMMITTEE: VOTING AND REPORTING
+Department/School Committee: Voting and Reporting